simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 If it hasn't, then double check the setup and fix any mistakes.

-## (Optional) Adding Domain-based Message Authentication Reporting & Conformance to Go Daddy
+## (Optional) Adding Domain-based Message Authentication Reporting & Conformance to GoDaddy

-Once you have set up SPF and DKIM, setting up DMARC (Domain-based Message Authentication Reporting & Conformance) is also recommended to even further reduce the chance of your emails ending up in the recipient's Spam Folder.
+Once you have set up the SPF and DKIM policies for your domain, setting up a DMARC (Domain-based Message Authentication Reporting & Conformance) policy is also recommended to even further reduce the chance of your emails ending up in the recipient's Spam Folder.

 And again, same as before.
-In Go Daddy, press the "ADD" button, then select the following record Type, Name, and Value in the record to add DMARC to your domain:
+In GoDaddy, press the "ADD" button, then select the following record Type, Name, and Value in the record to add the DMARC policy to your domain:

 - "Type" = TXT
 - "Name" = `_dmarc`